ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 This kind of inversion has nothing to do with the tacticinversion above.
-This tactic does change (ident t), where t is a term built in order to ensure the convertibility.
+This tactic does change (ident t), where t is a @term built in order to ensure the convertibility.
 In other words, it does inversion of the functionident.
 This function must be a fixpoint on a simple recursive datatype: see `10.3`_ for the full details.